5 Days Helambu Trek

 Acclimatization

-This Trek is easy and done at lower altitudes, so Acclimatization is unnecessary.
-It is done when you trek in higher altitudes to help your body adjust according to the climatic condition of that place.
-Done mainly to prevent altitude sickness.
+Acclimatization is unnecessary for this easy trek, which can be done at lower altitudes.
+It is done when you trek at higher altitudes to help your body adjust to the climatic conditions of that place.
+Acclimatization is done mainly to prevent altitude sickness.

-Altitude sickness is common for trekkers while traveling at higher elevations.
+Altitude sickness is common for trekkers traveling at higher elevations.
 It can be dangerous if not treated at the right time.
-So while climbing, do not forget to keep your body hydrated and take rests between the Trek.
+So, while climbing, remember to keep your body hydrated and take breaks.

-However, you should not be worried about altitude sickness during the Trek.
-The highest point to reach in this trek is 3650 m.
-But some can suffer from it, so if you see symptoms such as headache, nausea, or shortness of breath, inform your guide immediately.
+However, you should not worry about altitude sickness during the trek.
+The highest point on this trek is 3650 m.
+However, some people can suffer from it, so if you experience symptoms such as headache, nausea, or shortness of breath, inform your guide immediately.

 Physical Condition and Experience

-Beginners usually do these treks to be able to stay at higher altitudes.
+Beginners usually make these treks to stay at higher altitudes.
 These routes might be more accessible for the professional, but noobs consider this trek moderate.

-So you can prepare yourself in advance by doing physical exercises such as swimming, cycling, etc. You don’t need to do these exercises for long, as two weeks before the trek should be enough.
+You can prepare yourself in advance by doing physical exercises such as swimming, cycling, etc. You don’t need to do these exercises for long; two weeks before the trek should be enough.

-You can find internet services at the lodges you will be staying at.
+You can find internet services at the lodges where you will be staying.
 But some extra charge might be applicable.
 While staying in the lodge, you can contact your friends and family from there.
 However, as you travel at a higher altitude, you will use a phone for communication.

-Also, we will contact your group leader once daily to know if you are safe.
+We will also contact your group leader once daily to determine your safety.
 If you are having difficulties, you can consult your leader.

-If you are also carrying sim cards, depending on their network, you might get signals in some places.
+Depending on their network, you might get signals in some places if you also carry a SIM card.

 Electricity on this trek

 You don’t have to worry about not being able to recharge your gadgets.
-You will have an electricity facility in every lodge you stay with extra charges applicable.
+You will have an electricity facility in every lodge you stay with; extra charges are applicable.

 As you climb at the high elevation, you will find most lodges using solar panels and hydroelectricity.